Bruno Fernandes will be a great asset for Man Utd - Bernardo Silva | Goal.com

 Manchester City talisman Bernardo, who plays alongside Fernandes for the Portugal national team, expects his compatriot to make the transition from the Primeira Liga to the Premier League seamlessly over the next few months.

-"I think [Fernandes] he is going to adapt [to the Premier League], he has already played in Italy when he was younger, so it's not his first experience aboard," Bernardo told Sky Sports.
+"I think [Fernandes] he is going to adapt [to the Premier League], he has already played in Italy when he was younger, so it's not his first experience abroad," Bernardo told Sky Sports.

 "I'm happy for him, I'm happy that he's playing for one of the biggest clubs in the world and I think he's going to do great at Man Utd.